vuthanhtung2412/nvim-config/learning_notes.md

 di + observe which key suggestions : for advanced deleting leader + qq : quit all leader + qS : Switch to another session
+R : to enter replace mode
+t + "char" : move the cursor to right before the "char" f + "char" : move the cursor to be on top of the "char"

 ## What to learn